deuscode/PowerShell-Docs/developer/format/formatting-file-overview.md

 ---
 # Formatting File Overview

 The display format for the objects that are returned by commands (cmdlets, functions, and scripts) are defined by using formatting files (format.ps1xml files).
-Several of these files are provided by Windows PowerShell to define the display format for those objects returned by Windows PowerShell-provided commands, such as the [System.Diagnostics.Process](/dotnet/api/System.Diagnostics.Process) object returned by the `Get-Process` cmdlet.
+Several of these files are provided by PowerShell to define the display format for those objects returned by PowerShell-provided commands, such as the [System.Diagnostics.Process](/dotnet/api/System.Diagnostics.Process) object returned by the `Get-Process` cmdlet.
 However, you can also create your own custom formatting files to overwrite the default display formats or you can write a custom formatting file to define the display of objects returned by your own commands.

 > [!IMPORTANT]
 > Formatting files do not determine the elements of an object that are returned to the pipeline.
 When an object is returned to the pipeline, all members of that object are available even if some are not displayed.

-Windows PowerShell uses the data in these formatting files to determine what is displayed and how the displayed data is formatted.
+PowerShell uses the data in these formatting files to determine what is displayed and how the displayed data is formatted.
 The displayed data can include the properties of an object or the value of a script.
 Scripts are used if you want to display some value that is not available directly from the properties of an object, such as adding the value of two properties of an object and then displaying the sum as a piece of data.
 Formatting of the displayed data is done by defining views for the objects that you want to display.
 You can define a single view for each object, you can define a single view for multiple objects, or you can define multiple views for the same object.
 There is no limit to the number of views that you can define.

 ## Common Features of Formatting Files